 Before you can optimize your website, social media profiles or anchor text for link building, you have to know what keywords you want to use.
 When it comes to local search marketing, you are not only targeting industry-specific terms but geo-specific terms as well.

 Let’s look at an example of a local plumbing business that might have several locations in Washington.
-When planning their optimization strategy, the first thing they might do is take a look at some geo-specific keywords + plumbing to see how many times they are searched, using Google AdWords Keyword Tool.
+When planning their optimization strategy, the first thing they might do is take a look at some geo-specific keywords + plumbing to see how many times they are searched, using Google AdWords Keyword Planner.

 While the numbers may not be exact, you can rest assured that, given the above data, “seattle plumbing” is searched more than “tacoma plumbing,” but “tacoma plumbing” is searched more than “everett” and “edmonds plumbing” combined.